-In November, Presbyterian Church (U.S.A.) leaders stood in solidarity with Native American tribes and groups protesting the construction of the Dakota access pipeline and its encroachment upon Native American lands.
+CANNON BALL, N.D. – Presbyterian Church (U.S.A.) leaders have been standing in solidarity with Native American tribes and groups protesting the construction of the Dakota access pipeline and its encroachment upon Native American lands.

 More than 20 PC(USA) representatives joined a 500-person gathering of clergy and lay leaders at Oceti Sakowin prayer camp November 3, after the local church community at Standing Rock put out a call for clergy witness.

 Members of the Standing Rock Sioux nation and its supporters, who call themselves “water protectors,” have gathered at the prayer camp site since April, hoping to stop construction of the 1,170-mile pipeline scheduled to move crude oil from the Bakken oil fields in western North Dakota to refinery facilities in Illinois.

 At dispute are environmental dangers associated with potential oil spills from the line scheduled to burrow under the Missouri River and the desecration of sacred burial sites.

 “Oil lines that [could] leak on Native American lands is another act of genocide,” said Rick Ufford-Chase, moderator of the 216th PC(USA) General Assembly (2004-2006).
 “It needs to be brought to an end.”

 During the clergy witness solidarity gathering the Doctrine of Discovery was repudiated—and then burned.
 The papal edict issued in 1493 asserted indigenous peoples did not have sovereignty over their land, giving western colonizers the right of dominion.